Take This Scenic Pennsylvania Train Ride For A Memorable Winter Adventure

 They’ll tell you about the old tunnel visible across the gorge, explain those weird glass caps on vintage electrical poles, and describe how the railroad shaped the entire region’s development.

-Some passengers reported having three different conductors visit their car during a single journey, each bringing unique insights and stories.
+Some passengers reported having three different conductors visit their car during a single journey, each bringing unique insights and stories.isit their car during a single journey, each bringing unique insights and stories.

 The Railway Offers Special Themed Rides Throughout the Year

-Santa trains transform the experience into a magical holiday adventure complete with decorations, cookies for kids, and visits from jolly old Saint Nick himself.
+Holiday themed trains turn the journey into a festive winter experience, complete with decorations, seasonal treats for kids, and appearances from Santa himself.

 Jim Thorpe’s Victorian Architecture Makes the Perfect Before-and-After Activity